samhwang/vite-starter-template/README.md

 ### `pnpm run test`

-Launches the test runner for unit testing.
+Launches the test runner for unit testing with React Testing Library.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+For more information, go to [RTL docs](https://testing-library.com/docs/react-testing-library/intro/)

 ### `pnpm run format`